Friday, June 05, 2020

 Brace yourself for an epic adventure!

 Well, no more because I have finally caught up with the rest of the world and started to use Google's Photoscan.
-This appears to do everything I need and very quickly too, so I thought I'd begin with Shadowlands which I purchased a couple of years ago (btw, you really should click that link and read all about the game).
+This appears to do everything I need and very quickly too, so I thought I'd begin with Shadowlands, which I purchased a couple of years ago (btw, you really should click that link and read all about the game).
 In fact, this RPG is astounding and one of the best games I have ever featured.
-Certainly one of my favourite games so I am delighted to own it.
+I'm delighted to own it!

 The back of the box is superb and would have tempted the gamer to empty his wallet to buy it!